JerryJiaGit/ppa/README.md

   $pip3 install aubio

+# Run ppa

-3. Running ppa,py at background
+  Running ppa,py at background, you can run with SSH

   $sudo nohup python3 ppa.py &